Jeff Zimbalist: Skywalkers, 11 Minutes, With This Breath I Fly, Invisible Beauty, The War For Football (2022—2024)

-Charitable Work
+Charitable work

 Zimbalist has produced development documentaries and consulted for clients in the United States, South Asia, Africa, and Latin America, including the Ford Foundation, the World Bank, the Templeton Foundation, the Inter-American Development Bank, the UNDP, and various international nonprofit service organizations.
 He is a Massachusetts State Cultural Council Fellow, a Cinereach grantee, a San Francisco Film Society Rainin Grant recipient, LEF grant recipient, and a Ford Foundation Grantee.

-Zimbalist teaches at the New York Film Academy and the Maine Photographic Workshops.
+Zimbalist has taught at the New York Film Academy and the Maine Photographic Workshops.

 Zimbalist's done philanthropy work for Amigos de las Américas, an organization that he volunteered with as a teenager.